bef/atom-language-tcltk/README.md

 syntax and editor tweaks for Tcl/Tk

 Note: There has been an atom package `language-tcl` around for some time with unresolved (and unnerving) issues.
-This package aims to provide a better alternative.
+This  package (`language-tcltk`) aims to provide a better alternative.

 ## random notes
 conversion process from textmate